spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/04-app-profile-cloning.md

 5. Click **Confirm** to conclude the cloning of the App Profile.

 In the target project specified during the clone process, you can now use the App Profile for app deployments.

 ## Validation

-To validate the App Profile is clone and available in the target project conduct the following steps:
+To validate the App Profile is cloned and available in the target project conduct the following steps:

 1. Login to [Palette](/devx#quickstartwithpaletteappmode)